 Although there are many advantages associated with trusts, there are numerous situations in which wills are preferable.
 Trusts create several conveniences down the road, but at the outset of the estate planning process, wills are far less complex.
 During the will creation process, property need not be transferred to a separate entity.
 Additionally, wills can be used to designate guardians for minor children should the parents pass away.

-Other Estate Planning Services Offered at Scott Weible, Esq.
+Other Estate Planning Services Offered by Weible Law Firm PLLC

-Wills and trusts are just two of many estate planning services provided by Scott Weible.
-In addition to these important documents, Scott Weible also drafts powers of attorney, letters of intent, and advance health care directives.
+Wills and trusts are just two of many estate planning services provided by us.
+In addition to these important documents, we also drafts powers of attorney, letters of intent, and advance health care directives.
 Learn more about the terminology used in estate planning here.

 Weible Law Firm, PLLC: A Trusted Estate Planning Resource in Oro Valley, Arizona

 The estate planning process can be incredibly stressful, both for estate holders and their loved ones.
-However, while this process is often uncomfortable, it is absolutely essential.
+While this process is often uncomfortable, it is absolutely essential.
 Careful planning can ensure that your end-of-life care is adequate and that your property is passed on to the appropriate heirs.

 At the Weible Law Firm, PLLC, you will receive compassionate legal support through all phases of the estate planning process.
 Scott Weible truly cares about his clients — and he wants nothing more than to provide you with the peace of mind you deserve.